dgreisen/u2db/html-docs/conflicts.rst

 and refuse to synchronise to prevent data loss.
 (Lesson to be learned from
 this: do not copy databases around, that is what synchronisation is for.)

-Implementations are not required to use transaction ids.
-If they don't they should return an empty string when asked for a transaction id.
-All implementations should accept an empty string as a valid transaction id.

 Synchronisation Over HTTP
 -------------------------